holochain/docs-pages/archive/install-nixos-on-external-hdd.md

 ### Partitioning

-**This process will wipe anything on the disk**—consider yourself warned!
+**This process will wipe anything on the disk**---consider yourself warned!

 As I understand it, a UEFI boot device requires a GUID partition table (GPT).
 Therefore, we'll be using `gdisk` instead of the venerable `fdisk`.
 If you're installing on a system that doesn't use UEFI, you can do a similar job with `fdisk`.